 “We believe our daughter is possessed,” Laura stated.

-“We know it started in the house and we know it had something to do with the previous owner’s son.”
-She continued.
+“We know it started in the house and we know it had something to do with the previous owner’s son,” she continued.

 “You have a fifteen year old daughter?
 Did you guys get married when you were, like, thirteen?”
 I said before I could stop myself.

 The couple exchanged a glance and actually smiled, “She’s our oldest.
-We have four children, Lilith, Jake who is twelve, and then twins, Carrie and Rosemary.
+We have four children, Lilith, Jack who is twelve, and then twins, Carrie and Rosemary.
 The little girls will be ten next month,” Laura replied.

 “But I didn’t want them drowning in the brook behind the house,” she countered.